Projects

 Beta

-Android app connecting to a TetraSpot server via the Brew protocol (WebSocket).
+Android app connecting to the TetraPoland hub over a fast, resilient QUIC link.
 It works as a software TETRA terminal — users get full radio functionality (group and individual calls, SDS, talkgroup scanning) on a regular phone with a cellular or Wi-Fi connection.
-Compatible with hardware PTT buttons and Bluetooth headsets (SCO).
+Compatible with hardware PTT buttons, wireless Bluetooth LE buttons and headsets (SCO).
+It supports private calls between users, sign-in with your BrandMeister network credentials, and GPS positions reported to the tetra-poland.pl map.

 Features